Teenlife

 Compare Your Financial Aid Offers

 Each college or university has different ways to meet demonstrated financial need (based on FAFSA or alternative applications).
 Gather your financial aid offers and compare the costs.
-Take some time to have a catch up with your family about your plans for paying for college.
+Take some time to catch up with your family about your plans for paying for college.
 Add these details to your list of schools.

 Focusing on Value: The Visit and More